sharmachait/Java/Spring/spring boot/Spring Data JPA/05 Minimum requirement to create relationships.md

 **orphan removal does not work for `@ManyToMany` relationships** because the child entity is usually shared between multiple parents

 ## N + 1 problem
-when working with lazy fetch if we are planning to loop over the Collection and get all the properties from the database any ways, tis better to do an eager fetch, otherwise it will run a query against the database for every iteration
+when working with lazy fetch if we are planning to loop over the Collection and get all the properties from the database any ways, its better to do an eager fetch, otherwise it will run a query against the database for every iteration

 if we ever find our selves doing something like this